m-soro/Project_1/README.md

 - The main title and motivating messages that flashes every 20 points gradually changes hue.
 - A happy chime plays every 100 points.
 - Some icons mutate and changes color when clicked.
-- I used colors and icon mutation to guide the user what should they do next specifically after game over.
+- After the game is over I used colors and icon mutation to guide the user what should they do next.

 **Known Issues**

 - The ball sometimes "runs" in the paddle.
-- After game over the ball remains in the page, you can keep on clicking the play button and the ball will still keep on incrementing its Y position.
-This is where I used the icon mutation and colors to guide the user what to do next.
-Instead of flashing a message to restart.

 **Future Plans**